Using dynamic loss weighting to boost improvements in forecast stability: Results and discussion

 Recall that the GradNorm algorithm aims to balance the training rates of the different tasks during training.
 Figure~\ref{fig:Lambda} shows the evolution of $\lambda_i$ during training on the M3 and M4 monthly data sets when using GradNorm.

 For the M3 data set, Figure~\ref{fig:Lambda M3} shows that $\lambda_i$ decreases at the beginning of training and then gradually increases after several iterations.
-This pattern suggests that achieving good forecast stability early in the training process is relatively easier compared to improving accuracy, leading to a lowering of the loss weight $\lambda_i$ for stability to balance the training rates.
-After this initial learning period, $\lambda_i$ gradually increases and stabilizes around $0.27$, compared to $0.15$ in the static case.
+This pattern suggests that forecast stability is initially learned more quickly than forecast accuracy, as $\lambda_i$ decreases to prioritize forecast accuracy early in training to balance the training rates.
+Following this initial learning phase, $\lambda_i$ gradually increases and stabilizes around $0.27$, which is substantially higher than the static values of $0.025$ and $0.075$ for N-BEATS-S low and high, respectively.
 This supports our hypothesis regarding the usefulness of DLW methods: the model needs to achieve reasonable accuracy before it also considers forecast stability.
-However, for the M4 data set, this same behavior is not visible in Figure~\ref{fig:Lambda M4}: $\lambda_i$ decreases only after the first iteration and then quickly increases to 0.3, where it stabilizes.
+However, for the M4 data set, this same behavior is not visible in Figure~\ref{fig:Lambda M4}: $\lambda_i$ decreases only after the first iteration and then quickly increases to around 0.31, where it stabilizes.
 An additional experiment showed that lowering the learning rate for the M4 data set results in a similar evolution of $\lambda_i$ as observed for the M3 data set, whereas with the higher learning rate, a reasonable accuracy is already achieved after the first iteration.